rrwick/TraDIS-ONT/README.md

 ## Installation

 This repo contains stand-alone Python scripts, so no installation is required.
 You can run the scripts directly from this repo, or copy them to somewhere in your `PATH` (e.g. `~/.local/bin`) for easier access.
+Python 3.7 or later is required to run the scripts.

 There is one external requirement: [minimap2](https://github.com/lh3/minimap2).
 If you can run `minimap2 -h` from the command line, you should be good to go.